 Once you try this homemade Bisquick recipe, you won't want to go back to the store bought version!
 I sure don't at least... and I'm guessing you won't either after you get a taste.

-I've always enjoyed cooking from scratch, so I can't believe it never occurred to me just how simple it would be to make some of my own mixes to keep on hand for convenience.
-Plus I love that I can control exactly what ingredients go into the mix -- no more label reading.
+I've always enjoyed cooking from scratch, so I can't believe it never occurred to me just how simple it would be to make some of my own mixes to keep on hand.
+Not only is it super convenient, but it also means I can control exactly what ingredients go into the mix.
+No more label reading!

 Ingredients